andrewboudreau/HelloHost/README.md

 # HelloHost: personal services hosting framework
 ## Mission
 Use composable software components and event-driven design principles to extend and host ai-assisted services.
-AI is a first class participant in all aspects of the project design, documentation, development, extension, and composablity of the system should all be accessible using natural language models.
+AI is a first class participant in all aspects of the project design, documentation, development, extension, and composability of the system should all be accessible using natural language models.

 ## Philosophy
 One of the core principles of HelloHost is the idea that the complexity of the code should not exceed the complexity of the problem it's trying to solve.